TechnicJelle/GXPTechComparison/README.md

 ![Screenshot of the Modern project](./.github/readme_assets/demo.png)

-The Legacy project was modeled as closely as possible to the rendering part of the current GXP Engine, and the Modern project was then in turn modeled after the Legacy project, but with the new technology stack.
+The Legacy project was modelled as closely as possible to the rendering part of the current GXP Engine, and the Modern project was then in turn modelled after the Legacy project, but with the new technology stack.

 I have deliberately kept the projects as simple as possible, to make the comparison as fair as possible.
 All the code is in a single file.